-In the developmental psychology program, we study typical and a-typical cognitive development across the life-span: from infancy to senescence.
+The developmental psychology programme studies typical and a-typical cognitive development across the life-span: from infancy to senescence.

-In the study of typical development, we focus on learning, decision-making, cognitive control, and capacities required at school, e.g. second language acquisition.
-In the study of a-typical development we investigate addiction, ADHD, mild to borderline intellectual disability, anxiety, and learning disabilities (dyslexia and math anxiety).
+The study of typical development focuses on learning, decision-making, cognitive control, and capacities required at school, e.g. second language acquisition, whereas the study of a-typical development investigates addiction, ADHD, mild to borderline intellectual disability, anxiety, and learning disabilities (dyslexia and math anxiety).
 The study of a-typical development addresses underlying mechanisms, optimal ways of assessment, as well as interventions.

 In both research lines, we study social, affective, and motivational modulations of cognitive development.
-We have a strong focus on a) the relation between cognitive development and brain maturation; b) theoretical, computational, and statistical modeling of (neuro-)cognitive development; and c) a combination of fundamental research with practice-oriented work.
+We have a strong focus on: